What Is Creatinine?

 Why Is It A Measure Of Kidney Function?

 Creatinine levels in the blood is a measure of kidney function.
 If the kidney is not functioning properly, it will not effectively eliminate the accumulated creatinine from the blood.
 This will result in an increased creatinine level.
+When the creatinine levels get increased in the blood everyone will start worrying about the elevated creatinine levels.
+Here you can know in detail about when to worry about creatinine levels.
 It is to be noted that an increased level of serum creatinine is a preliminary marker and is not a confirmation of kidney dysfunction.
 This is because various causes, other than kidney disease, may also lead to elevated serum creatinine levels.
 Elevated creatinine level due to kidney disease appears at a later stage of kidney disease.
 Thus, it is not suitable for diagnosing early-stage renal disease.
 Although the test is generally conducted because of its simplicity as only the blood test is required.
 Relatively a better test to diagnose kidney dysfunction at an early stage is the calculation of estimated glomerular filtration rate.

 What Are The Causes Of High Creatinine Levels?

 High creatinine levels may be caused due to following reasons;